Moral Inquiries on the Situation of Man and of Brutes

-Moral Inquiries on the Situation of Man and of Brutes (Note: Full title: Moral Inquiries on the Situation of Man and of Brutes: On the Crime of Committing Cruelty to Brutes, and of Sacrificing Them to the Purposes of Man; with Further Reflections; Observations on Mr. Martin’s Act, on the Vagrant Act, and on the Tread Mills; to Which Are Added Some Improvements in Scapers, or Substitutes for Carriage Wheels; a New Plan of the Same, and Some Other Mechanical Subjects) is an 1824 treatise by English philosopher, writer, inventor, and social reformer Lewis Gompertz, published by Westley & Parish.
-One of the earliest works to systematically argue for the moral consideration of animals, it critiques the use of animals for labour, food, clothing, and experimentation, and promotes what would now be recognised as a vegan ethic.
-Gompertz maintains that animals, like humans, are sentient beings capable of suffering, and that causing harm to them is morally indefensible.
+Moral Inquiries on the Situation of Man and of Brutes (Note: Full title: Moral Inquiries on the Situation of Man and of Brutes: On the Crime of Committing Cruelty to Brutes, and of Sacrificing Them to the Purposes of Man; with Further Reflections; Observations on Mr. Martin's Act, on the Vagrant Act, and on the Tread Mills; to Which Are Added Some Improvements in Scapers, or Substitutes for Carriage Wheels; a New Plan of the Same, and Some Other Mechanical Subjects) is an 1824 treatise by the English philosopher and social reformer Lewis Gompertz, published by Westley & Parish.
+The book argues for the moral consideration of animals and criticises their use for labour, food, clothing, and experimentation.
+Gompertz maintains that animals, like humans, are sentient and capable of suffering, and argues that human benefit does not justify causing them harm.

-The book also addresses broader issues of social justice, including the oppression of women and the poor, and offers criticisms of contemporary laws such as Martin's Act and the Vagrancy Act 1824.
-Gompertz supports legal reform and the development of a rational, egalitarian ethics extending beyond the human species.
-The work is regarded as a foundational text in the history of animal ethics and the animal rights movement.
+The book also discusses social and legal issues, including the treatment of women and the poor, Martin's Act, the Vagrancy Act 1824, and the use of treadmills.
+Gompertz links animal protection with broader arguments about justice, education, law, and social hierarchy.
+Later writers and scholars have discussed the work as an early text in the history of animal rights, veganism, and animal ethics.